FraunhoferIOSB/swap-it-open62541-server-template/documentation/source/register.rst

      * Arguments:
      * UA_Server *server: server instance
      * char *methodname: BrowseName.Name of the method
-     * UA_NodeId *service_method_nodeId: Poninter to a NodeId which will return thr NodeId of the requested method */
+     * UA_NodeId *service_method_nodeId: Pointer to a NodeId which will return thr NodeId of the requested method */
     UA_StatusCode find_method(UA_Server *server,
                               char *methodname,